NVIDIA/nvcomp/README.md

 - Snappy: Similar to LZ4, this byte-level compressor is a popular existing format used for tabular data.
 - GDeflate: Proprietary compressor with entropy encoding and LZ77, high compression ratios on arbitrary data.
 - Bitcomp: Proprietary compressor designed for floating point data in Scientific Computing applications.
-- ANS: Proprietary entropy encoder based on asymmetric numerical systems (ANS).
+- ANS: Proprietary entropy encoder based on asymmetric numeral systems (ANS).

 ## Compression algorithm sample results